actraiser/dustlayer/README.md

 Dustlayer WHQ: http://dustlayer.com
 Contact: actraiser@dustlayer.com

-## Warning Pre-Release Information #

 Dust is part of a bigger project consisting of a blog with coding tutorials and various projects.
-It will take some more days to get the blog et al up and running.
-You can use dust already today to setup the dev environment and download very basic example project though.
-Blog should be available sometimes in April 2013.
+Check the Website.

 ## Synopsis ##